adrianlavery/containers101/docker/README.md

 docker ps
 ```

-# Verify we can browse to the web server
+# Verify we can browse to the web server on port 3000
 ```
 http:/localhost:3000
 ```